Can you get a balance transfer card with bad credit?

 You might find a balance transfer credit card to approve you even if your credit score is poor, but that doesn’t necessarily mean it’s your best option.

-There are some unsecured credit cards for bad credit that offer balance transfer options, but you’ll still want to carefully read the terms to understand whether it’s the right move for you.
+While there are some unsecured credit cards for bad credit that offer balance transfer options, you’ll still want to carefully read the fine print to understand whether it’s the right move for you.

 Pros and cons of a balance transfer card when you have bad credit